Sacred Heart Basilica, Timaru: Organ

 The organ built by Arthur Hobday, and installed in this church in 1912, was Hobday's last work before his death.
 He was apprenticed to the prominent nineteenth-century Australian organbuilder, George Fincham, about 1866, and later sent up his own organbuilding business in Wellington.
 He died on 9 October 1912, at the age of sixty-one.

-Internal evidence suggests that this organ is a rebuild (and enlargement) of a previous instrument, made in England in 1848 and sent to Sydney.
+Internal evidence suggests that this organ is a rebuild (and enlargement) of a previous instrument, made in England in 1848 and sent to Sydney, New South Wales.
 It was originally powered by bellows worked by an hydraulic system.
 An open pipe carried the water out on to the church grounds.
 The present organ makes use of pipework from an older instrument.
 John Stiller in his 1981 documentation of this organ, states that it is the "finest of the Hobday organs which have been preserved."
 Excellent tonal qualities are enhanced by a splendid acoustic and visual setting.
 The Hobday case has been preserved in original form, and displays design characteristics typical of his style and also the console has been retained and includes original fittings such as stopknobs, stop labels, keyboards, keyboard cheeks, pedal-board and organ bench.
 The pneumatic action of the organ is a unique feature.
-The Organ was restored in 1986 by the South Island Organ Company.
+The organ was restored in 1986 by the South Island Organ Company.
 It now has 1516 pipes.
 They range from sixteen feet to a quarter of an inch, and are made from wood, tin-lead and zinc.
 In that restoration the front pipes were altered in colour from silver to gold, and springs were added to the pneumatic actions to improve the organ's responsiveness.
 The 1986 restoration cost $70,000.

+Seismic strengthening

+The basilica was closed for two years for seismic strengthening and was reopened on 8 November 2020 by Bishop Paul Martin SM of Christchurch with a Mass concelebrated with Father Christopher Friel, the parish priest, Father Brian Fennessy (his predecessor) and Father Do Nguyen, an assistant priest in the parish, and in the presence of 560 people.
+In addition to earthquake strengthening, the basilica was also fitted with a new heating system as well as a new sound system.